 U Recycle Day

 On U Recycle Day, bring your unwanted electronics and personal documents to U Recycle Day.
 Participants are also invited to donate non-perishable food items, which will be given to the on-campus Feed U food pantry.
-This event is open to the University of Utah community and Salt Lake residents and is hosted by the U’s Sustainability Office and Salt Lake County Health Department, with support from Samsung, Swire Coca-Cola, and the U’s Commuter Services department.
+This event is open to the University of Utah community and Salt Lake residents and is hosted by the U’s Sustainability Office and Salt Lake County Health Department, with support from Samsung, Pepsi, Staff Council, and the U’s Commuter Services department.
 Please bring residential items only; business materials will not be accepted.

 - When: TBD April 2020 | 8 am-12 pm